Marx-wrld/Resume-Builder/README.md

 # Resume-Builder
-A repo containing a resume builder application built using Node.js, ExpressJs, Axios, React-Router, Nodemon, CORS, Multer & React for the UI
+A repo containing a resume builder application built using Node.js, ExpressJs, Axios, React-Router, Nodemon, CORS, Multer & React for the UI.

 - [ExpressJs] is fast and provides several features for building apps in node.js.
 - [CORS] is a node.js package that allows communication between different domains.